-Adults have three years from the date of their accident to make a claim.
+Adults have three years from the date of the event to make an accident at work claim.
 If a claim has not been settled or Court Proceedings have not been issued by the 3rd anniversary of the accident, a claim may be considered ‘time-barred’ leaving you ineligible for compensation.

 Free initial consultation